EddieHubCommunity/BioDrop/README.md

 ### 🙂 How to add YOUR Profile

-Step by step quickstart guide is given in the full docs here https://linkfree.eddiehub.io/docs/quickstart
+Step by step quickstart guide can be found in the full docs here https://linkfree.eddiehub.io/docs/quickstart

 ---